• About Dr. Steven Anderson

 For a more detailed study of the book of Daniel, see my book Dr. Anderson’s Interpretive Guide to the Major Prophets (available here).

 Enjoy this content?
-Buy me a coffee.
+Buy me a coffee, or support this blog via a PayPal donation.

 Share this: